Jacob Shaffelburg: Return to Toronto FC II

+Toronto FC

 Shaffelburg made his first appearance for Toronto FC in the 2019 CONCACAF Champions League on February 19, 2019 and then signed with Toronto FC as a Homegrown Player on June 21, 2019.
 He made his first MLS appearance the following day, playing 31 minutes against FC Dallas in Frisco, Texas.
-Four days later on June 26 he had his first start for Toronto FC at BMO Field scoring an assist in a 3–2 win against Atlanta United FC, setting up the fastest goal in TFC history only 29 seconds into the game.
+Four days later, on June 26, he had his first start for Toronto FC at BMO Field scoring an assist in a 3–2 win against Atlanta United FC, setting up the fastest goal in TFC history only 29 seconds into the game.
 Shaffelburg would quickly find himself in the starting lineup shortly after signing, earning rave reviews for his pace from the coaching staff.
-He scored his first goal in the 74th minute on May 15, 2021, in a 1-1 draw against New York City.
+He scored his first goal in the 74th minute on 15 May 2021, in a 1–1 draw against New York City.
 On September 3, he was loaned to Toronto FC II.
 Upon completion of the 2021 season, Shaffelburg's option for the 2022 season would be picked up by Toronto.
 He went on a short loan to the second team again in 2022.

+Nashville SC

 In August 2022, Shaffelburg joined Nashville SC on loan for the remainder of the 2022 season, with an option for a permanent transfer in 2023.
-He made his debut for Nashville on August 21 against FC Dallas and scored a goal in a 4-0 victory.
+He made his debut for Nashville on August 21 against FC Dallas and scored a goal in a 4–0 victory.
 After the season, Nashville exercised the purchase option for the 2023 season and signed him to a four-year contract extension with a club option for 2027.